kwinsch/historify/README.md

 | `duplicates` | Find duplicate files |
 | `snapshot` | Create a compressed archive of the repository |

+## Change Detection

+Historify automatically detects and tracks different types of file changes:

+- **New Files**: Files that appear for the first time in a category
+- **Changed Files**: Modifications to existing files (content changes)
+- **Moved Files**: Files that have been renamed or moved to a different location
+- **Deleted Files**: Files that no longer exist in the category

+Each scan operation identifies these changes automatically and logs appropriate transactions in the changelog.

 ## Repository Structure

 ```